CLICK HERE FOR COMPLETE BROADCAST SCHEDULE

-It’s hard to put a definitive label on Acoustic Café’s music selections.
-After all, a good song is a good song…any individual set of music could contain a bit of country, rock, blues, folk, or pop.
+It’s hard to put a definitive label on Acoustic Café’s music selections; any individual set of music could contain a bit of country, rock, blues, folk, or pop.
 Hosted by Rob Reinhart, the show was launched in the early 90s during the surge of “unplugged” music sessions that artists were producing.
-From classic songwriters like Dylan, Mitchell, Young, Cash, Browne to contemporary artists like David Wilcox, Shawn Colvin, John Gorka, and the Indigo Girls, Acoustic Café covers a little bit of everything.
-Rob produces his weekly program from Ann Arbor, so WLNZ is proud to feature this great show as a part of our Michigan and local based programming on Fridays.
+Acoustic Café covers a little bit of everything including classic songwriters like Dylan, Mitchell, Young, Cash, and Browne to contemporary artists like David Wilcox, Shawn Colvin and the Indigo Girls.
+Based out of Ann Arbor, WLNZ features Acoustic Café as a part our Michigan and local based programming on Friday afternoons.

 ANGSTBack to Top